old photo beside old style film camera

 Local Studies

-Interested in local history and genealogy.
+Interested in local history and family history?
 Our Local Studies Centre can be found in Oldmeldrum and is open for research.
-Get in touch with our informative staff who can arrange an appointment for you to come and consult the many resources about the local area, past and present.
-Email local.studies@aberdeenshire.gov.uk
+The Local Studies Centre and our informative staff can help you find out more about your local history and genealogy.
+We have many resources available about the local area, past and present.

-You can book an appointment to research into local interest and family history.
-This means that we will have resources ready for your arrival Book to Research
+You can book an appointment to research into local interest and family history at the Local Studies Centre in Oldmeldrum.
+This means that we will have resources ready for your arrival.

 Local Studies resources